NandeeshG/iosdMaitCpp/README.md

 ## Admins - Nandeesh(NandeeshG) and Shubh(proRamLOGO)

 ### For new comers
- To run a single file, download it to your computer and run.
+ To run a single file, copy its code and run on your computer.

 ### For those who know how to use git, and want to make changes in the repo.
  1. Fork repo to create a copy, work in that.